 Note: Many have recommended adding baking soda to the beans while cooking or after cooking to make them softer and help loosen the skins but I never do this because baking soda can leave a soapy aftertaste.

-Can I make hummus oil free or low fat?
+Can I make this recipe oil-free or low fat?

 Yes, you can.
 The great thing about making hummus from scratch is being able to modify it to your tastes.
-Since most store bought hummus is made with oil, you can skip the oil in the homemade blender version.
+Since most store-bought versions are made with oil, you can skip the oil in the homemade blender version.

 With the use of tahini and the extra liquid, hummus can be made just as smooth and creamy without olive oil and lower in fat.